Posted on

 We prioritized stainless steel options for their safety and durability despite their higher cost and lack of easy non-stick cleaning.

-To cater to non-stick lovers, we included two PFAS-free ceramic-coated options.
+To cater to non-stick lovers, we included two PFAS-free ceramic-coated options from trusted brands.

 We also reviewed two stoneware crocks for their affordability and superior slow-cooked results.